phoenix5768/jailbreaking/README.md

 ## Authors: Batyrkhan Abukhanov,  Jonas Becker

 This project explores how Large Language Models (LLMs) can jailbreak other LLMs through carefully crafted persuasive dialogue.
-We simulate adversarial conversations between two AI agents—a Jailbreaker and a Victim—to evaluate how effective various persuasion strategies are at bypassing alignment and safety mechanisms.
+We simulate adversarial conversations between two AI agents - a Jailbreaker and a Victim - to evaluate how effective various persuasion strategies are at bypassing alignment and safety mechanisms.

 ---